“For this reason I will not be negligent to remind you always of these things, though you know and are established in the present truth.”

 1 Ti 4:6, “If you instruct the brethren in these things, you will be a good minister of Jesus Christ, nourished in the words of faith and of the good doctrine which you have carefully followed.”

 We cannot drive 100 miles an hour through the countryside and enjoy the beauty of the landscape around us.
 Neither can we rush through the Christian life and appreciate what the Lord has done for us.
-We need to spend time in the Word and thus in truth.
+We need to spend time in the Word and thus dwell in God’s truth.